beenotung/topic-graph/README.md

 # Topic Graph

+Explore Wikipedia topics and their relationships through a graph-based network

+**Project Status**: prototyping, incomplete

-A tool that collects links between Wikipedia topics and builds a graph network.
+This is a FOSS tool that collects links between Wikipedia topics and builds a graph network.
 It allows users to search for the shortest path between any two topics within the graph.

-**Project Status**: prototyping, incomplete

 ## Functionality